Skip to content

 Severe Ankle Instability or Spasticity

-• Best AFO type: Solid/Rigid
+• Best AFO type: Solid or Articulated (custom-made)

 • Maximum ankle control and stability